Basic Search [?]

 Africa south of the Sahara.

 Lynch, 1973, in Vial (ed.), Evol.
 Biol.
 Anurans: 133-210, regarded Hemisotidae (as Hemisinae of Ranidae) as forming an unresolved polytomy with Hyperoliidae and Ranidae (in the sense of including Arthroleptidae of this list).
 Haas, 2003, Cladistics, 19: 23-89, suggested on the basis of larval morphology that Hemisotidae is the sister-taxon of Hyperoliidae.
 (Haas did not study the direct-developing Brevicipitidae.)
 Laurent, 1980 "1979", Bull.
 Soc.
 Zool.
 France, 104: 417, raised the Linnaean rank of this taxon from subfamilial status within his Hyperoliidae (from within the Ranidae of other authors) to familial status.
 See discussion under Arthroleptidae.
 Blommers-Schlösser, 1993, Ethol.
 Ecol.
 Evol., 5: 199-218, suggested a close relationship of Hemisus and Breviceps, but this was considered premature by Channing, 1995, J. Herpetol.
 Assoc.
 Afr., 44: 55-57.
 Emerson, Richards, Drewes, and Kjer, 2000, Herpetologica, 56: 209-230, suggested that Hemisus was phylogenetically within Microhylidae. van der Meijden, Vences, and Meyer, 2004, Proc.
 R. Soc.
 London, B—Suppl.
 Biol.
 Lett., 271: S378-S381, presented molecular evidence of a close relationship of Hemisotidae and Brevicipitinae (Microhylidae).
-Frost, Grant, Faivovich, Bain, Haas, Haddad, de Sá, Channing, Wilkinson, Donnellan, Raxworthy, Campbell, Blotto, Moler, Drewes, Nussbaum, Lynch, and Green, 2006, Bull.
+Frost, Grant, Faivovich, Bain, Haas, Haddad, de Sá, Channing, Wilkinson, Donnellan, Raxworthy, Campbell, Blotto, Moler, Drewes, Nussbaum, Lynch, Green, and Wheeler, 2006, Bull.
 Am.
 Mus.
 Nat.
 Hist., 297, suggested that Hemisotidae is the sister taxon of Brevicipitidae, and together the sister taxon of Hyperoliidae and Arthroleptidae.
 Dubois, 2005, Alytes, 23: 13, arbitrarily considered Hemisotidae to be one of six subfamilies in an enlarged Brevicipitidae.
 Pyron and Wiens, 2011, Mol.
 Phylogenet.
 Evol., 61: 543-583, in their study of Genbank sequences confirmed the arrangement of Breviceps + (Callulina + (Spelaeophryne + Probreviceps)); like authors before them they did not have sequences of Balebreviceps.
 Blackburn and Wake, 2011, In Zhang (ed.), Zootaxa, 3148: 39-55, discussed briefly the taxonomic history of the group.
 Vitt and Caldwell, 2013, Herpetology, 4th Ed., provided a summary of life history, diagnosis, and taxonomy.
 Channing, Rödel, and Channing, 2012, Tadpoles of Africa: 176–180, reported on comparative tadpole morphology.

 Contained taxa (9 sp.):